MicrosoftDocs/architecture-center/docs/guide/sas/sas-overview-content.md

 - A virtual central processing unit (vCPU) subscription quota that takes into account your sizing document and VM choice
 - Access to Lightweight Directory Access Protocol (LDAP) services

-SAS documentation provides requirements per core, or per physical CPU core.
+SAS documentation provides requirements per core, which means per physical CPU core.
 Azure provides vCPU listings.
-The ratio of vCPU to physical cores on the VMs that Azure uses for SAS is 2:1.
+On the VMs that Azure uses for SAS, there are two vCPU for every physical core.
 As a result, to calculate the value of a vCPU requirement, use half of the core requirement value.
 For instance, a physical core requirement of 150 MBps translates to 75 MBps per vCPU.
 For More information on Azure computing performance, see [Azure compute unit (ACU)](/azure/virtual-machines/acu).

 ## Design recommendations for all SAS solutions

 ### Operating systems

 Linux works best for running SAS workloads.
+SAS supports the following operating systems:

+- 64-bit versions of Red Hat 7 or later
+- SUSE Linux Enterprise Server (SLES) 12.2
-SAS supports 64 bit versions of RedHat 7 or higher, SLES 12.2 and Oracle Linux 6 or higher.
-Consult the [SAS Operating System support matrix](https://support.sas.com/supportos/list?requestAction=summary&outputView=sasrelease&sasrelease=9.4&platformGroup=UNIX&platformName=Linux+64-bit) for your SAS release of choice.
-In multi machine environments it is recommended to run the same version of Linux on all machines.
-Linux 32-bit deployments are not supported on Azure.
+- Oracle Linux 6 or later

+For more information about specific SAS releases, see [SAS Operating System support matrix](https://support.sas.com/supportos/list?requestAction=summary&outputView=sasrelease&sasrelease=9.4&platformGroup=UNIX&platformName=Linux+64-bit).
+In environments that use multiple machines, it's best to run the same version of Linux on all machines.
+Azure doesn't support Linux 32-bit deployments.

-For the best results, we recommend that you start with a marketplace provided operating system image to ensure best compatibility and integration with Azure.
-Custom images will require additional configuration to ensure proper SAS performance.
+To optimize compatibility and integration with Azure, start with an operating system image from a marketplace.
+Without additional configurations, custom images may degrade SAS performance.

 #### Kernel issues and non-maskable interrupts (NMI)